cizu64/TodoBackend/README.md

 1. Create the "Todo" database in postgres

+2. If you don't have DotNet SDK or Runtime installed, visit https://dotnet.microsoft.com/en-us/download/dotnet/8.0 and install the runtime.
+The runtime is only needed to run the application.
+You can also install the SDK if you are having difficulty installing the runtime because it does not provide an installer for mac users.

+   <i>Note: Make sure you install the runtime or sdk version 8.0</i>

-2. Create the tables by applying ef migration:
+3. Create the tables by applying ef migration:

 ```
  dotnet ef database update
 ```

-3. If you don't have DotNet SDK or Runtime installed, visit https://dotnet.microsoft.com/en-us/download/dotnet/8.0 and install the runtime.
-The runtime is only needed to run the application.
-You can also install the SDK if you are having difficulty installing the runtime because it does not provide an installer for mac users.

-   <i>Note: Make sure you install the runtime or sdk version 8.0</i>

-3. Navigate to the project root path in the terminal and run this command:
+4. Navigate to the project root path in the terminal and run this command:

 ```
 dotnet run -lp https